btroncone/learn-rxjs/operators/combination/concat.md

 ---
 :bulb:  You can think of concat like a line at a ATM, the next transaction (subscription) cannot start until the previous completes!

-:bulb:  concat can be used as either a static or instance method!
+:bulb:  This operator can be used as either a static or instance method!

 :bulb:  If throughput not order is a primary concern, try [merge](merge.md) instead!